JasonLocklin/Dissertation/VWM/Discussion.md

-is case where the three clinical tests used here are poorly matched with remaining deficits; an extreme example of a general reality that paper and pencil tasks alone will present an incomplete picture, and as a result, will not always match well with measures of other components of the disorder.
+is case where the three clinical tests used here are poorly matched with remaining deficits; an extreme example of a general reality that paper and pencil tasks alone will present an incomplete picture, and as a result, will not always agree with measures of other components of the disorder.

-[3 non-responders]  The three patients who were unable to complete the covert orienting task did effectively show striking deficits of leftward orienting, but the task was not able to quantify their performance, reducing the power of the above analysis.
+[3 non-responders]  The three patients who were unable to complete the covert orienting task *did* effectively show striking deficits of leftward orienting, but the task was not able to quantify their performance, reducing the power of the above analysis.
 Nevertheless, these strongly biased patients were also the